 Nancy L. Rabel

 Nancy Rabel is a local government and public body attorney.
 She has practiced law since 1997, concentrating in munici-pal, labor, and employment law.
-Nancy was an administrative law judge for the Illinois Labor Relations Board, and most recently, General Counsel and Admini-strator for the City of Canton, Illinois.
+She is currently an Assistant City Attorney at the City of Champaign, IL.
+Nancy also served as an administrative law judge for the Illinois Labor Relations Board.

 Dr. Brian Williams is an Assoc.
 Professor of Public Policy at University of Virginia Frank Batten School of Leadership and Public Policy.
 He examines issues related to race, policing, and public governance; focusing on redesigning public policies, programs, services, and practices that improve police-community relations.